-- Students should consult with parents, teachers, and school counselors prior to making course selections... - Course requests, whether paper or electronic, must be returned by the date given.
-If no request is made by the deadline, counselors will assign courses based on students' academic history. - Students who do not return a course registration form or select courses will be assigned a schedule that complies with Southampton County Public Schools and the Virginia Department of Education Graduation requirements. - Students new to Southampton County Public Schools are urged to meet with the school counselor and register as soon as possible. - Students and parents may meet with school counselors during the summer to discuss and finalize registration.
-Schedule adjustments are not made during the school year unless a student fails a class that is a prerequisite for another scheduled course or requires an adjustment to meet graduation or dual enrollment program requirements. - All students in the secondary schools shall be enrolled in at least eight (8) units or equivalent to be considered a full-time student. - Enrollment of a student in less than a full time course load or early senior release will require the approval of the building administrator and division superintendent.
+- Students should consult with parents, teachers, and school counselors prior to making course selections. - Course requests must be returned by the date given.
+If no request is made by the deadline, counselors will assign courses based on students' academic history. - Students who do not select courses will be assigned a schedule that complies with Southampton County Public Schools and the Virginia Department of Education Graduation requirements. - Students new to Southampton County Public Schools are urged to meet with the school counselor and register as soon as possible. - Students and parents may meet with school counselors during the spring and summer to discuss and finalize registration.
+Schedule adjustments are not typically made during the school year unless a student fails a class that is a prerequisite for another scheduled course or requires an adjustment to meet graduation or dual enrollment program requirements. - All students in the secondary schools shall be enrolled in at least eight (8) units or equivalent to be considered a full-time student. - Enrollment of a student in less than a full time course load will require the approval of the building administrator and division superintendent.